top of page

 HRV effects on cognitive performance and neurological health

-This article was written by our trainer Maria Vittoria Zulli Training your Heart Rate Variability (HRV) is one main Biofeedback Method to increase and better performance in many different levels.
+Training your Heart Rate Variability (HRV) is one main Biofeedback Method to increase and better performance in many different levels.
 HRV can be measured using various methods and is used as a tool to monitor and improve physiological and psychological health.
-HRV as a Pathway to Enhanced Well-being and Performance When it comes to well-being and performance optimisation, HRV occupies a central role as a dynamic in
+HRV as a Pathway to Enhanced Well-being and Performance When it comes to well-being and performance optimisation, HRV occupies a central role as a dynamic indicator of our body’s equilibrium.
+This phenomenon unveils an

 Oct 19, 202311 min read